-Both this GHG Inventory Report and the Transpower Integrated Annual Report are published on our website.
+Both this GHG Inventory Report and the Transpower Integrated Annual Report are published on our website (www.transpower.co.nz).

 5 Persons Responsible

 This GHG Inventory Report has been primarily prepared by Transpower's Sustainability Team.

 Data inputs also came from a range of other sources at Transpower, as well as from Transpower's Service Providers and key suppliers, including: